 Garmin code reveals Fenix 8 Pro LTE & satellite subscription tiers

-We’ve looked through Garmin Connect version 5.16.1 and spotted three names: inReach Essential, Standard and Premium.
+We’ve looked through Garmin Connect version 5.16.1 and spotted four names: inReach Enabled, Essential, Standard and Premium.
 While nothing has been officially announced, the names align closely with Garmin’s existing inReach satellite service.
 The difference is that these new plans will be tied directly to a watch.
+The company looks to be repurposing of the inReach tier structure.

 Essential reading: Top fitness trackers and health gadgets